zzhuyii/OrigamiSimulator/README.md

 ## Using the Code:

 PLEASE ADD THE "00_SourceCode" IN TO THE PATH.
-For standard mechanical simulation of origami, please check the selected simulaiton example from the JMR paper and PRSA paper in "01_MechanicalLoadingExample".
-For simulation of the folding electro-thermally active origami, please check the example codes in "02_ThermalLoadingExample" associated with the IJMS paper.
-Additional tutuorial examples are presented in the "03_SampleCode_Tutorial_IDETC".

 ## Acknowledgement:

-We would like to acknowledge the prior works from Ke Liu and Glaucio H. Paulino for non-rigid origami simulators.
+I would like to acknowledge the prior works from Ke Liu and Glaucio H. Paulino for non-rigid origami simulators.
 Their works pave the ground for the development of this package.